-Cystic fibrosis causes various effects on the body, but mainly affects the digestive system and lungs.
-The degree of cystic fibrosis involvement differs from person to person.
-However, the persistence and ongoing infection in the lungs, with destruction of lungs and loss of lung function, eventually causes death in the majority of people who have cystic fibrosis.
+CF causes various effects on the body, but mainly affects the digestive system and lungs.
+The degree of CF severity differs from person to person, however, the persistence and ongoing infection in the lungs, with destruction of lungs and loss of lung function, will eventually lead to death in the majority of people with CF.

-It is estimated that one in every 3,600 children born in Canada has cystic fibrosis.
-Almost 4,000 Canadian children, adolescents, and adults with cystic fibrosis attend specialized CF clinics.
+It is estimated that one in every 3,600 children born in Canada has CF. More than 4,370 Canadian children, adolescents, and adults with cystic fibrosis attend specialized CF clinics.

-Cystic fibrosis is a genetic disease that occurs when a child inherits two abnormal genes, one from each parent.
-Approximately, one in 25 Canadians carry an abnormal version of the gene responsible for cystic fibrosis.
-Carriers do not have cystic fibrosis, nor do they exhibit any of the symptoms of the disease.
+CF is a genetic disease that occurs when a child inherits two defective copies of the gene responsible for cystic fibrosis, one from each parent.
+Approximately, one in 25 Canadians carry one defective copy of the CF gene.
+Carriers do not have CF, nor do they exhibit any of the related symptoms.

-When two parents who are carriers have a child, there is a 25 percent chance that the child will be born with cystic fibrosis; there is also a 50 percent chance that the child will be a carrier; and a 25 percent chance that the child will neither be a carrier nor have cystic fibrosis.
+When two CF carriers have a child, there is a 25 percent chance that the child will be born with CF. There is also a 50 percent chance that the child will be a carrier, and a 25 percent chance that the child will not be a carrier, nor have CF.

 - Persistent cough with productive thick mucous